merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/09_Products.md

 In administrator panel: Catalog -> Manage Product -> Edit -> Shelf Information

-Just click Add Shelf and indicate where in the warehouse the product can be found.
+Just click "Add Shelf" and indicate where in the warehouse the product can be found.

 ####  rice Adjustment